 Traffic safety studies show that thinking distance is significantly increased by driver fatigue, distractions, drugs and alcohol, and higher speeds.
 Braking distance is increased by poor road and weather conditions, improperly maintained vehicles, too many vehicle occupants, and higher speeds.

-The most common accidents that involve braking distance are rear-end collisions.
+The most common accidents that involve braking distance are rear-ended collisions.
 They occur when drivers don’t have the adequate reaction time to slow down or stop safely.
-Increasing the following distance will give drivers necessary time to react to sudden stops or other hazards in the traffic ahead.
+Increasing the following distance will give drivers the necessary time to react to sudden stops or other hazards in the traffic ahead.
 The National Safety Council recommends a three-second rule, a minimum three-second following distance, to prevent rear-end collisions.

 Studies that measure driver reaction times in motor vehicle accidents give traffic and safety experts important information that impacts traffic injuries and fatalities.
 Studies show that drivers with slower reaction times to road conditions and emergency situations cause more traffic accidents than other drivers.
 Reacting quickly to dangerous traffic conditions can prevent accidents and save lives.

 If you would like to receive a guide on how to win your auto accident case just enter your email address below and we will send it to you, free of charge.